janimattiellonen/discgolf-diary/technique.md

   - instead, the plant foot should be approximately one foot's length offset to your left foot
 - your free arm should stay as close to your body as possibly
   - the more compact you are, the faster you spin (think figure skaters when they spin; they keep their arms really close to their bodies)
+- when throwing from stand still stance, don't start the throw with full reachback.
+Instead, start from proper foot position and do a smooth and slow reachback first.
+This lets you get into a better rhytm.
+It feels more natural.

 ### Footwork during throw